Black Magic (1949 film)

-Black Magic is a 1949 film adaptation of Alexandre Dumas's novel Joseph Balsamo.
-It was directed by Gregory Ratoff.
-Set in the 18th century, the film stars Orson Welles in the lead role as Joseph Balsamo, a hypnotist, magician, and charlatan who also goes by the alias of Count Cagliostro, and Nancy Guild as Lorenza/Marie Antoinette.
-Akim Tamiroff has a featured role as Gitano.
-The film received mixed reviews.
+Black Magic is a 1949 Italian–American adventure drama film directed by Gregory Ratoff and starring Orson Welles, Nancy Guild and Akim Tamiroff.
+Set in the 18th century, it chronicles the life of Joseph Balsamo, an illusionist and charlatan who also went by the alias of Count Cagliostro.
+It is an adaptation of Alexandre Dumas' 1848 novel Joseph Balsamo.

 Plot

-Alexandre Dumas, Sr. (Berry Kroeger) tells his son Alexandre Dumas, Jr. (Raymond Burr) the story of Joseph Balsamo (Orson Welles) aka Cagliostro.
-Through flashbacks we learn that Balsamo was a French gypsy boy who endured much hardship.
-He was tortured under the command of Viscount de Montaigne (Stephen Bekassy) and his parents were ordered to hang.
-He was rescued by some gypsies led by Gitano and swears revenge on de Montagne.
+Alexandre Dumas, Sr. tells his son Alexandre Dumas, Jr. the story of Joseph Balsamo, also known as Cagliostro.
+Through flashbacks, we learn that Balsamo was a French gypsy boy who endured much hardship.
+He was tortured under the command of Viscount de Montaigne and his parents were ordered to hang.
+He was rescued by some gypsies led by Gitano and swears revenge on de Montaigne.

 Some years later, he learns the secrets of hypnosis from Dr. Mesmer (Charles Goldner).
-Ignoring the doctor's advice that he use his powers for healing, he exploits his new talent to the full, gaining wealth, fame and prestige.
+Ignoring the doctor's advice that he use his powers for healing, he exploits his new talent to the full, gaining wealth and prestige.
 After changing his name to Count Cagliostro, he becomes famous throughout Europe.

-Things begin to go downhill when he enters a plot to substitute a young girl called Lorenza (Nancy Guild) for Queen Marie Antoinette along with gypsies Gitano (Akim Tamiroff) and Zoraida (Valentina Cortese).
-The plot is organised by de Montaigne in association with Madame du Barry.
+Things begin to go downhill when he enters a plot to substitute a young girl called Lorenza for Queen Marie Antoinette along with gypsies Gitano and Zoraida.
+The plot is organized by de Montaigne in association with Madame du Barry.
 They plan for Lorenza to impersonate the Queen and buy a frivolous necklace.

 Zoraida becomes jealous of Lorenza, who has fallen under Cagliostro's power, forgetting her true love, Gilbert.
 Gilbert runs away with Lorenza.
 Cagliostro recaptures her and marries her, hypnotised.
 King Louis XV dies and Marie Antoinette becomes queen.
 She orders Cagliostro to leave the country.
 Cagliostro gets Lorenza to impersonate the Queen and pretend to be in love with de Montaigne.
-He buys the necklace and the Queen's reputation is damaged (true Affair of the Diamond Necklace).
+He buys the necklace and the Queen's reputation is damaged (echoing the real-life Affair of the Diamond Necklace).

 Zoraida brings Lorenza to Marie Antoinette and reveals Cagliostro's plot.
 Lorenza agrees to testify against Cagliostro, but at the trial, Cagliostro hypnotizes her into stating that she knows nothing.
 Cagliostro hypnotizes Gilbert into testifying against the queen.
 However, Dr. Mesmer then uses the necklace to hypnotize Cagliostro into confessing.
 Cagliostro awakens from his trance and escapes with the hypnotized Lorenza.
 Gilbert pursues them and kills Cagliostro in a sword fight.